Pull to refresh

 Overview

 A coastguard officer died trying to warn fishermen of incoming waves.
 Hours later, a woman was swept under a car by floodwaters in an Athens suburb.
-The January 22 storm dumped 170mm of rain on the Greek capital—about 40% of its annual total—in a single day, turning streets into rivers and overwhelming drainage systems that critics have called inadequate for decades.
+The January 22 storm dumped 170mm—about 40% of annual rainfall—on the Greek capital in one day, inundating streets and overwhelming inadequate drainage systems.

 Greece created the world's first climate crisis ministry in 2021 and has cut emissions 45% since 2005.
 But the country's flood infrastructure remains largely unchanged from before the 2017 Mandra floods that killed 24 people.
 Each major storm reveals the same pattern: extreme rainfall meets undersized drains, channelized streams, and construction in flood-prone areas.